ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 Connect your feedback devices using breadboard jumper wires: one to one of the RPP ground pins (pin 3, 8, 13 or 18) and either a male or female jumper wire to the appropriate pin for the contact channel.

+**The feedback voltage levels should be at logic levels around 5V.
+Track voltages (~18V) will damage or destroy the RPP and CAN board.
+Be sure that you understand how your feedback devices operate before using this feature.**

 Follow these steps to connect your feedback paths to Rocrail.
 In Rocrail's `Trackplan -> Edit` panel, select the type of and place for your